Kuei-Hua Lin

 In recent years, I’ve found myself drawn to subjects that reflect not just personal memory, but collective experience.
 As someone who has lived through Taiwan’s transformation from authoritarian rule to a vibrant democracy, I’ve witnessed firsthand how fragile and precious freedom can be.
 These lived experiences inevitably find their way into my creative work, especially as new threats to that freedom become harder to ignore.

-Since martial law was lifted in 1980, Taiwan has gone through waves of protest and unrest.
+Since martial law was lifted in 1987, Taiwan has gone through waves of protest and unrest.
 In 1996, the country held its first direct presidential election and began building a robust democratic system.
 Over time, the legislature matured, society stabilized, and the economy grew.

-Unfortunately, the Chinese government continues to falsely claim that Taiwan is part of its territory and has threatened to take it by force.
+Currently, the Chinese government continues to falsely claim that Taiwan is part of its territory and has threatened to take the island by force.
 It wages disinformation campaigns, manipulates public opinion, and promotes pro-China, anti-democratic narratives.
 More alarmingly, it has exerted influence over local legislators, pushing policies that weaken Taiwan’s sovereignty.
 Violent confrontations in the legislative chamber, where some representatives block proceedings and physically brawl, have become disturbingly common.
 These scenes are not just political drama, they represent a real danger to the freedoms we’ve worked so hard to build.
 Watching this unfold, I felt compelled to document it through painting.

 For me, painting has always been a way of paying close attention—to nature, to people, to joy, and to danger.
 Whether I'm capturing the overlooked beauty of a flower from above, the glow of a screen on a child’s face, or the chaos of political conflict, I paint to bear witness.
 Art allows me to hold both tenderness and urgency in the same frame.
 The act of creating; of mixing, layering, and contrasting; is also an act of questioning and caring.
 In this way, my work is not only personal but also inseparable from the world I live in.